AVidhanR/OracleThings/odi_project/README.md

 - How to connect them?
      - According to the requirement, I need to perform a lot of joins to get required data according to the conditions they(whomever it is) ask.
 - Gotta learn the SCD Type with Practical Implementations
-> ER Diagram Coming Soon...
+> ER Diagram Coming Soon... - What's the best ER Diagram site?
+> I'm just curious maybe I need to create a list of them, during my free time.
 - In the fact table I'm thinking to add a new column names `movie_date` of type `DATE` because, one should know for which dates movie he's paying the money for.
 - Soon, I'll be starting with the `OBIEE` let's see what we've got in that.
 <p>#ODIThings</p>